BUILT-IN MICROWAVE BUYING GUIDE

 What is the Difference Between Over-the-Range and Built-in Microwaves?

-Over-the-range microwaves are almost always installed over your stove or cooktop as they often combine the microwave with a range hood and a stove light, while built-in microwaves can be installed anywhere in your kitchen.
+Over-the-range microwaves are almost always installed over your stove or cooktop as they often combine the microwave with a range hood and a stove light, while built-in microwaves can be installed almost anywhere in your kitchen.

 What is the Difference Between a Countertop and Built-In Microwave?